 Add specific user permissions and allow employees to manage their own time

-Create your own e-commerce website with shoppable landing pages
+Create e-commerce websites with shoppable landing pages

 Integrate with other Square products and apps like Wix or JotForm